Volunteer Position Descriptions

 GRAPHICS / CHARACTER GENERATOR - The graphics operator may design and generate titles using a graphics computer and add graphics to the video during the production according to the director’s cues.

 FLOOR DIRECTOR - The floor director is the director’s right-hand person in the studio and on mobile shoots.
-He is responsible for making sure the set and lighting are ready to go, helps with sound checks and makes the talent comfortable.
+They are responsible for making sure the set and lighting are ready to go, helps with sound checks and makes the talent comfortable.
 The floor director gives time and specialty cues to the talent and supervises tear down and equipment storage.

 CALL-IN COMMUNICATIONS - The call-in communications operators handle incoming and outgoing calls necessary for call- in programs.
 As well, the call-in communications operators are responsible for putting the caller to air during the show.